nikitavoloboev/data/productivity/flow/Rules.md

 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links)
 - If the readme is long enough, add a table of contents
 - Don't add anything that is not needed and focus on the content
-- Add image or logo if possible to visually show the workfow/library in action
+- Add image or logo if possible to visually show the workflow / library in action

 ## Alfred
 - Name triggers with spaces between words (all lowercased)
 - Name all modifier connections
+- Release all my workflows (that have no sensitive information) either in [small workflows](https://github.com/nikitavoloboev/small-workflows) or standalone if they contain quite a bit of code

 ## MindNode
 - Use lighter themes for sharing (it's nicer) (and using in general)